 Tai Chi is an ancient Chinese martial art that has been practiced for centuries.

-Even though it’s slow and gentle, tai chi’s benefits for older adults are numerous.
+Even though it’s slow and gentle, tai chi’s benefits for older adults are numerous (like with any mindfulness activity).
 And they extend beyond just physical health.

 Here are 11 proven benefits of tai chi for older adults to encourage you to give it a try.

 One of the most common benefits of Tai Chi that people experience is a decrease in stress and anxiety.

 Tai Chi is a form of moving meditation, which means it can be very helpful in calming both the mind and the body.
 As a mind-body technique that incorporates slow, deliberate movements and deep breathing, Tai Chi can help to reduce stress hormones in the body and promote a sense of well-being.

 In addition, Tai Chi teaches you how to focus your attention on the present moment which, in turn, lowers your stress response (and this is just one of the many benefits of mindfulness).